-8.3 PUBLISHING THE GUIDELINE
+8.3 Publishing the guideline

-All SIGN guidelines are available free of charge on the SIGN website in PDF or HTML format.
-Updates including any corrections are made to the web version of the guideline, which is the definitive version at all times.
+All SIGN guidelines are available free of charge on the SIGN website.
+Updates including any corrections are made to the electronic version of the guideline, which is the definitive version at all times.

-The search strategy and register of interests declared by the guideline development group are published alongside the guideline.
+The search strategy and register of interests declared by the guideline development group, and consultation report are published alongside the guideline.
+A report of any updates is also available.
 Other supporting material may include:

-- implementation resources, eg patient pathways, costing tools - patient resources, eg sample leaflets - learning resources, eg slide sets, online tutorials.
+- implementation resources, eg patient pathways, costing tools - patient resources, eg booklets, sample leaflets - learning resources, eg slide sets, on-line tutorials.

-8.3.1 QUICK REFERENCE GUIDE
+8.3.1 Quick reference guide